 General and administrative expenses consist of personnel costs, allocated expenses and other expenses for outside professional services, including legal, human resources, audit and accounting services.
 Personnel costs consist of salaries, bonus, benefits and stock-based compensation.
-Allocated expenses consist primarily of leased facility costs.
-Depreciation and amortization for buildings owned is included in general and administrative expense.
-We incur expenses associated with operating as a public company, including additional legal fees, expenses related to compliance with the rules and regulations of the SEC and Nasdaq, additional insurance and audit expenses, investor relations activities, Sarbanes-Oxley compliance expenses and other administrative expenses.
+Allocated expenses consist primarily of facility costs for our Company owned office complex in Austin, Texas.
+Depreciation and amortization for office space leased but not occupied by the Company is included in general and administrative expense.
+Depreciation and amortization for office space occupied by the Company is allocated between general and administrative expense and research and development expense.
+We also incur expenses associated with operating as a public company, including additional legal fees, expenses related to compliance with the rules and regulations of the SEC and Nasdaq, additional insurance and audit expenses, investor relations activities, Sarbanes-Oxley compliance expenses and other administrative expenses and professional services.

-General and administrative expenses were \$2.9 million and \$1.0 million during the three months ended March 31, 2022 and 2021, respectively.
-The 190% increase was due primarily to \$1.4 million in higher legal expenses as well as \$0.3 million increase in depreciation and amortization for the twobuilding office complex in Austin, Texas, purchased in third quarter 2021 as compared to the prior year.
+General and administrative expenses were \$4.4 million and \$2.9 million during the three months ended March 31, 2023 and 2022, respectively.
+The 51% increase was due primarily to \$0.9 million in higher legal expenses as well as a \$0.2 million increase in stock-based compensation expense as compared to the prior year.

-We expect our general and administrative expenses to continue at historically high levels in future periods due primarily to anticipated higher legal and professional fees related to ongoing securities class action lawsuits and governmental investigations.
+We expect general and administrative expense for 2023 will increase compared to 2022 due primarily to anticipated higher legal and professional fees related to ongoing securities class action and derivative lawsuits, governmental investigations as well the Company's lawsuit against a hedge fund and certain individuals who we believe executed a "short and distort" campaign against Cassava Sciences.